 Available from all hotels and airports and downtown areas of Reykjavík and Akureyri.

-Speed limits are 30kph (19mph) in residential areas, 50kph (31mph) in urban areas, while outside towns they are 90kph (56mph) on paved roads and 80kph (50mph) on gravel roads.
 Driving under the influence of alcohol is prohibited.
-It is obligatory to use headlights at all times of the day and night, and to wear seatbelts, both in the front and back seats.
+It is obligatory to use headlights at all times and year-round ("auto" setting on the lights is not enough), and to wear seatbelts, both in the front and back seats.
+At single-lane bridges, the car that arrives first has the right of way.

 A valid national driving licence.

-Changing weather conditions can make driving in Iceland like nowhere else in the world.
+Changing weather conditions can make driving in Iceland challenging.
 Be prepared and take all reasonable precautions.

 There are no trains in Iceland.